rmuif/docs/docs/authorization.md

 ### Setting a user’s roles

 If you need to set a user’s roles, we’ve got you covered.
 Although, note that the word _set_ was used, instead of _add_.
-You are **setting** the user’s roles, not **adding** a role, i.e. this command will overwrite the user’s existing roles:
+You are **setting** the user’s roles, not **adding** a role, i.e., this command will overwrite the user’s existing roles:

 <Tabs
 defaultValue="yarn"